We regularly release short films and recordings of our live webinars and Froebel Trust events.

 Introducing Froebel's Gifts, the panel discuss the relevance of block play in current early years practice and explores what wooden blocks in particular can offer young children and babies.

-Froebel Trust Short Courses Taster Webinar, July 2020
+Froebel Trust Short Courses Taster Webinar (recorded July 2020)

 The short Froebel courses have been created specifically for use with whole staff teams.
 Each of the 6 element covers important aspects of child development and learning.
 These form a practically based bridge connecting to Froebelian theory and early childhood principles so that there is a philosophically cohesive framework.